Skip to main content

 Colorado decision-makers need high-quality data to improve health insurance coverage and access to care.

 Colorado’s policymakers, state agencies, local governments, and community-based organizations need high-quality data to improve Coloradoans’ overall health, health coverage, and access to care.
 To meet this need, the Colorado Health Institute (CHI) has conducted the biennial Colorado Health Access Survey (CHAS) since 2009.
-The survey also tracks the effects of policy changes, public health emergencies, and examining social determinants of health.
+The survey also tracks the effects of policy changes and public health emergencies and examines social determinants of health.

 Solution